meanpeace52/React-Native-Sweetwatercredits/README.md

 # SweetwaterCredits

-#### Mobile app source code for the Sweetwater River Conservancy.
+#### Mobile app for the Sweetwater River Conservancy.
 App users can calculate the amount of credits they have on a plot of land by filling out the forms in the app.

 **Build Status**